Common errors messages returned by Facebook during verification

 The problem is often related to the server’s cookie related caches.
 Some servers only accept special cookie name as the caching server allows only these special cookie names.
 You should get in touch with your host and ask them about their cookie related caches.

-• Pantheon server: If you’re using Pantheon server, update your Nextend Social Login version to 3.0.6 or greater where the error should be fixed.
+- Pantheon server: If you’re using Pantheon server, update your Nextend Social Login version to 3.0.6 or greater where the error should be fixed.

-• LiteSpeed Cache: If you’re using the LiteSpeed Cache plugin, you may need to add the following lines to your .htaccess file:
+- LiteSpeed Cache: If you’re using the LiteSpeed Cache plugin, you may need to add the following lines to your .htaccess file:

-• If you can whitelist cookies at your server, try whitelisting SESSnsl which is the cookie we’re using.
+- If you can whitelist cookies at your server, try whitelisting SESSnsl which is the cookie we’re using.
 If your host has strict policy of the cookie names they accept you could try overriding the default names.
 Name of the session cookie can be changed with nsl_session_name filter and NSL_SESSION_NAME constant.

-You can also see this error if somethnig (like a 3rd party plugin) messes up the site transients and prevents us from accessing them.
+You can also see this error if something (like a 3rd party plugin) messes up the site transients and prevents us from accessing them.
 Usually database or object caches create such problems when they’re configured wrongly.
-Try turning off your object/database cache temporarly, see if the “Unable to validate CSRF state” error still shows.
-If it does not get in touch with the support team of the database/object cache you’re using for assistance on how to configure it properly.
+Try turning off your object/database cache temporarily, see if the “Unable to validate CSRF state” error still shows up.